Is ADHD caused by childhood trauma?

 PTSD does not cause ADHD.
 There are measurable differences in the brain of people with ADHD even from a very young age.
 While it is possible for young children to have PTSD, it is usually diagnosed later in life, and always after trauma.

-READ ALSO: Is tattoo allowed in Bangladesh?
+READ ALSO: Is architecture available in bits?

 Is it ADHD or Child Traumatic Stress?